cirosantilli/linux-cheat/book.md

-book formats, viewers and manipulation tools
+Book formats, viewers and manipulation tools.

+A book format is in general a format that can represent multiple images, text and multiple pages such as pdf, djvu or ps.

+Pure image or text formats such as jpeg or tex are not covered here.

 #formats